 Herbalists use sections of the plant to treat gouts, hemorrhoids, asthma, coughs, edema and urinary tract infection..

 All sections of the Cassia occidentalis plant are known to be toxic to both humans and animals.
 So one should exercise caution when using products made from this plant.

+Pregnancy Precaution.
+There is no data regarding the effects of Jamaican dandelion use on pregnant or lactating women.
 Therefore it may be wise to err on the side of caution and avoid Senna coffee if you are pregnant or breast feeding.

 Disclaimer: This article is for informational purposes only.
 Nothing stated on this website should be viewed as medical advice.
 Please consult with a Professional healthcare provider for medical advice.